Donneboe/Zinder-Web-App/README.md

-This is the zinder web application.
+This is the Zinder Web application.